NEMChina/nem_explorer_nodejs/README.md

-Note: current version is 1.2.2, please reload the db again (delete db and init again) due to some new features if you're going to update the explorer.
+### Note: current version is 1.2.2, please reload the db again (delete db and initialize again) due to some new features if you're going to update the explorer.

 ## NEM Blockchain Explorer (Node.js) ##